 Making a grilled cheese sandwich can vary depending on the cookware you have on hand.
 One of the easiest is simply frying it in a pan.
 However, a panini press works very well, especially with hearty artisan breads.

 Fry or press the sandwich until the exterior of the bread turns golden brown.
-This is subjective of course, which is why grilled cheese can be customized for any taste preference.
+This is subjective, of course, which is why grilled cheese can be customized for any taste preference.

-Variations on the Grilled Cheese
+Grilled Cheese Variations

 While Americans have been enjoying grilled cheese sandwiches for decades, similar sandwiches developed around 1910 in Europe, such as the French specialty called croque-monsieur.
 Loosely translated as “crunchy mister,” it consists of French bread spread with Dijon mustard and topped with thinly sliced ham and Gruyère or Emmentaler cheese.
 The sandwich is then fried in butter.
 (A croque-madame adds a fried egg on top.)
 Years later, a similar sandwich called the Monte Cristo was created in California.
 This variation of the croque-monsieur is dipped in egg batter, pan-fried or deep-fried, and often sprinkled with powdered sugar and served with strawberry preserves.